-Our Soledad is an updated, feminine take on the classic Flores.
-A beautiful ruffled sleeve that can be dressed up or down.
-The blouse is 100% blue chambray cotton with multi-color hand-embroidered flowers in the upper bust area and flowers and vines surrounding the neckline.
+A modern, fresh silhouette for the classic Flores.
+The Olivia blouse features a high ruffled neck with a bias cut ruffled sleeve.
+The blouse is 100% cotton with hand-embroidered flowers in the upper bust area and flowers and vines surrounding the neckline.
 Satin ribbon adorns the straight hem.
 Hand-embroidered detail runs down the center of the blouse.

-We would love to help you find your perfect piece.
+- We would love to help you find your perfect size.

 The Flores pieces come from the community of San Antonino Castillo Velasco.
 It is a community in Oaxaca that is known for its traditional floral hand embroidery, which dates back over 200 years.

 These blouses and dresses can take over one month to make, and specialty pieces can take up to six months to complete.
 As each garment is entirely handmade, these pieces are one-of-a-kind works of art.

 The designs are made by first stamping the pattern onto the chosen fabrics with ink using a large iron stamp.
 From there, the artisans use a small hoop to stretch the fabric and embroider the designs using selected threads.

 Once the embroidery is completed, the garments are sent to another community where they finish the smocking detail.
 The design that this community creates is known as "Hazme si Puedes," which literally means "Make me if you can."
 This design showcases little people, known as "La Familia."